Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 Sunscreen FAQs

-Use a broad-spectrum, water-resistant sunscreen of at least SPF30.
-Once you’ve found a sunscreen that’s suitable, try a few (you can ask for samples) and find one you like (and are more likely to use).
+Use a broad-spectrum, water-resistant sunscreen of at least SPF30 that you like (and are therefore more likely to use).

 Not all sunscreens are broad spectrum.
 Broad spectrum provides protection against both types of harmful UV radiation (UVA and UVB) by providing a barrier that absorbs or reflects UV radiation before it can damage the skin.

-Yes.
 Don’t rely on that bottle or tube that’s in your cupboard.
-Check the date on the container to make sure it hasn’t expired.
+Check the expiry date on the container to make sure it hasn’t expired.

 If you’ve stored the sunscreen in a car’s glove box, or anywhere else it can get hot, it might not work as well as it should.